Flyingdolar/CV-Magic/README.md

 ## Difficulty

+> Here are some difficulties that I met while doing this project: (Some has been solved, some not)

 1. **Capture Hand Contour**

     Because `mediapipe` only provide the hand landmark, we need to capture the hand contour by using `cv2.findContours()`.
 However, its requires lots energy to do this, and could let the video lag.